abothunn/CSE-110-Lab-1/index.md

 Some things about me are that I'm a San Diego local and make a thirty minute commute every day, I love playing tennis, spending time with friends, the automotive scene, and *Pokémon*!

 Fun fact, I recently bought a used 3DS XL from Ebay just to play *Pokémon* again!
-I also jailbroke and modded it using steps from the site (also uses Github) [3DS Hacks Guide](https://3ds.hacks.guide/)
+I also jailbroke and modded it using steps from the site (also uses Github for version control and collaboration) [3DS Hacks Guide](https://3ds.hacks.guide/).

+One of my favorite quote is by Roger Federer, speeking on his experience during a retirement ceramony, <Effortless is a myth.

 ## Pictures of what I enjoy: